unitaryfund/mitiq/docs/source/guide/qse-2-use-case.md

 ## Advantages

-The advantage of QSE is that it allows determining the value of excited electronic states without the need for a formal error-correcting procedure.
-Furthermore, the method is error-agnostic.
-Computationally, the advantage is eliminating the need for ancilla measurements.
+The main advantage of QSE is that it enables the approximation of excited states and reduction of errors without the need for a formal error-correcting procedure, in a way that is effective against many types of errors.
+QSE eliminates the need for ancilla measurements, also reducing overhead as compared to full quantum error correction and other symmetry-based techniques.
+QSE can also be used in conjunction with other quantum error mitigation techniques, such as zero noise extrapolation.

 ## Disadvantages